 As keen cyclists will know, bike storage is an awkward business.
 For anyone living in a small flat (which is a lot of us), a bike eats into valuable floor space.
 You don’t want to be tripping over your pedal as you go up the stairs, or down the hallway.
 And besides, assuming you’ve forked out for a decent bike, you might want to show it off.

-Even if you do have a little outdoor space for your bike, cramming it in the shed tangled with tools, the lawnmower and other gardening bits and bobs can make it hard to get out quickly if you are in a rush.
+Even if you do have a small outdoor space for your bike, cramming it in the shed tangled with tools, the lawnmower and other gardening bits and bobs can make it hard to get out quickly if you are in a rush.

 So, here are some smart and stylish ways to store your bike while saving space in your flat or house.